-Recently in a Facebook group I’m a member of, someone asked: “What do I do with all these pumpkins I’ve grown?”
+In a Facebook group that I’m a member, someone asked: “What do I do with all these pumpkins I’ve grown?”
 There was a lot of “Pumpkin Soup” answers.
-Of course, that’s the first thing that comes to mind.
+Of course, that’s the first thing that comes to mind, right?

-I sometimes forget that some people don’t have much experience in the kitchen.
-Making soup is one of the easy ones if you know some basic rules.
-I thought this might be a good post.
-“How to make soup without a recipe.”
-There are so many ways you can make a good pumpkin soup flavourful, but there are a few steps that will come naturally once you understand and you’ll use them for all sorts of soups and sauces.
+There are so many ways you can make a good pumpkin soup flavourful, but there are a few steps that will come naturally once you understand the rules, and you’ll use them for all sorts of soups and sauces.

-Other countries have their own form of mirepoix, for example in Asia their vegetable flavour base might contain aromatics such as onion, garlic and ginger, Cajun dishes tend to replace the carrots with capsicum.
+Other countries have their own form of mirepoix, for example in Asia their vegetable flavour base might contain aromatics such as onion, garlic and ginger.
+Cajun dishes tend to replace carrots with capsicum.
 Parsnips, fennel and celeriac, are brilliant depending on what type of dish you’re preparing.
 So what have all these vegetables got in common and why are they used in such a manner?
-They have loads of flavour and can withstand lengthy cooking times.
+They have loads of flavour and can withstand long cooking times.

 With this knowledge, you can make all sorts of savoury dishes without a recipe.
 So now you know what it is, what do you do with it?
-First, wash then roughly dice.
+First, wash the vegetables, then roughly dice them.
 The French term for this type of cut is a Paysanne cut; the direct translation is Peasant cut, and it means to roughly chop or dice.
 You don’t have to be too particular when cutting up these veg although you don’t want them too big so they won’t release all the lovely flavour and cook down at the same time.
-You may not want them too small, so they disintegrate too quickly.
+You also don’t want them too small, so that they disintegrate too quickly.
 Some recipes call for the veg to be intact at the end like minestrone and others may be pureed into a creamy liquid for say cream of chicken soup.
 So think about how to cut them at the start to suit the desired end product.

 If you wanted the pumpkin to have even more flavour, you could roast it first.
 When I have my big oven on, I think about how I can use the space and power for something else at the same time.
 Maybe roasting veg for soup, confit garlic, onion etc.